Speakers

 Joined the OFR in 2022.
 His primary areas of research are market microstructure and asset pricing.
 His work has largely centered on the credit default swap and corporate bond markets.
 He holds a doctorate in finance from the Anderson School of Management at University of California, Los Angeles and a bachelor’s degree in economics and mathematics from Swarthmore College.

-Rod Garratt is a professor in the economics department at the University of California, Santa Barbara and a member of the Bretton Woods Committee.
-He has worked as a Senior Advisor at the Bank for International Settlements, a Research Advisor to the Bank of England and is a former Vice President of the Federal Reserve Bank of New York.
-He has also held visiting scholar positions at the Bank of Canada and the International Monetary Fund.
+Rodney Garratt is a professor of economics at UC Santa Barbara, a research associate with the CEPR Fintech and Digital Currencies network, and an adviser to Ubyx.
+He has served as Senior Adviser at the BIS, Vice President at the FRBNY and Research Adviser at the Bank of England.
+He has held visiting scholar positions at the Bank of Canada and IMF.
 During his time at the FRBNY he co-led the Virtual Currency Working Group for the Federal Reserve System.
-From 2015-17 he was a member of the team that completed Project Jasper (phase 1 and 2), the first proof of concept for a wholesale interbank payment system that uses distributed ledger technology.
-In 2018 he testified before the Subcommittee on Monetary Policy and Trade, U.S. House of Representatives at a hearing on “The Future of Money: Digital Currency.”
-While at the BIS from 2023-25, he helped initiate and implement Project Agorá, a seven-country, public-private initiative to improve correspondent banking that drew on research he coauthored with colleagues in the Monetary and Economic Department.
-Garratt received his undergraduate degree from the University of Waterloo and his Ph.D. from Cornell University.
-He has published in the top economics journals including Econometrica, the American Economic Review and the Journal of Political Economy.
+He was a member of the team that completed Project Jasper, the first proof of concept for a wholesale interbank payment system that uses distributed ledger technology.
+In 2018 he testified before the U.S. House of Representatives on the future of digital currency.
+Garratt earned his B.A. from the University of Waterloo and his Ph.D. from Cornell University.
 He is an Associate Editor of the European Economic Review and Digital Finance.

 Dr. Pedro Gurrola Perez